sophos/PS.Machine_Health/README.md

 v2.31
 Fixed an issue where alerts could be over reported Added the functionality to generate a report per sub estate rather than one big report

+v2.36
+Added a timer to report how long the report takes Fixed an issue where some alerts could be missed